T0930/TM-Team-Generator/README.md

 * User utilizes command prompt to generate a team  cosisting of a single manager with the option of having multiple engineers and/or interns.
 * Team members are generated with their name, id number, and e-mail address.
 * Manager, engineer, and intern have class specific questions which are also defined within the prompt.
-* Generated team files are saved as test.html with the input collected form the prompts for test generation purposes.
+* Generated team files are saved as test.html with the input collected fromthe prompts for test generation purposes.
 * Email links open with default email and github links are opened in a new tab.
 * 19 tests are run within 4 suites.